syaamkhandaker/CS6675HW1/README.md

 - Rate limiting issues: Accessing certain websites a lot of times may lead to rate limiting issues of not being able to return us content as swiftly.
 In addition, accessing a lot of websites and web crawling may deal to bans due to the high load on a entities website.
 - Single-threaded nature: By using NodeJS, we restrict ourselves to a single threaded environment.
 Due to this, we can't take advantage of multi-threading when crawling websites.
 - Website overhead: In scenarios where websites don't exist or if it requires retries, it increases the overhead of the crawling.
 Given a maximum timeout value of 5000ms, we'd need to wait 5ms before we're able to retry a request.
 This increases the total time it requires to web crawl.
+- Content Issues: The content extraction is dependent on if paragraph tags and title tags are used within the HTML.
+For the websites that don't use these tags, extraction won't be possible.

 ## 4. Experience and Lessons Learned